Written by Richard Perry

 Regulation

 Conventionally, a broker’s regulatory quality is judged by the notion that the more licenses they hold, the better.
 XM has been gradually expanding its regulatory licenses over the years.
-Starting with the regulation in Cyprus (which covers the EU’s ESMA regulation), expansion has included Australia (a strong, tier-one jurisdiction) and latterly in Belize.
+Starting with regulation in Cyprus, which includes oversight under the EU’s ESMA framework, XM Group has expanded its presence to include South Africa, Dubai, and more recently, Belize.

 Here is a breakdown of the various regimes they come under: